mfkrause/homebridge-people-x-pro/README.md

 To use this plugin with one of these apps, configure your region and set the HTTP push to `http://youripaddress:51828/?sensor=[name]&state=true` for arrival, and `http://youripaddress:51828/?sensor=[name]&state=false` for departure, where `[name]` is the name of the person the device belongs to as specified in your config under `people`. *Note:* you may need to enable port forwarding on your router to accomplish this.

-By default homebridge-people-pro listens on port 51828 for updates.
-This can be changed by setting `webhookPort` in your homebridge `config.json`.
+If webhook functionality is enabled (set `webhookEnabled` to `true` in your homebridge `config.json`), homebridge-people-pro listens on port 51828 for updates.
+This can be changed using the setting `webhookPort` in your homebridge config.

 # Notes